Frosthaven/cyberpunk-ff06b5-research/docs/Theories/theory-color.md

 This is where we are introduced to a third common complimentary color set of **orange & pale blue**.
-Based on the color wheel, this rests symmetrically between Johnny's blue/yellow and the game's cyan/red at 30 degrees.
+Based on the color wheel, this rests symmetrically between Johnny's blue/yellow and the game's cyan/red at 30°.

 *It is also noteworthy that the round foundation under the fish cycles through the colors of the color wheel.*